Sound-and-Music-Computing/smc-2023/README.md

 ### Introduction to Music Theory

 The first lecture is a crash introduction to concepts of music theory as seen from the lens of representation.
 What information is necessary to encode musical elements and represent them sufficiently for a computer program.

+### Introduction to Machine Learning

+The second lecture contains some high level concepts of machine learning.
+It covers some basic terminology, difference between regression and classification with some useful example and external sources.